How to load Flat Files from MS Office 365 to BW/4HANA using SDI / DP-Agent

 -- drop table "<schema>".<virtual_table> cascade create virtual table "<schema>".<virtual_table> at <remote_connection>."<NULL>"." <NULL>"."<file_name>" REMOTE PROPERTY 'dataprovisioning_parameters'= '<?xml version="1.0" encoding="UTF-8" standalone="yes"?> <Parameters> <Parameter name="COMMENT">First line must be a comment</Parameter> <Parameter name="FORMAT">CSV</Parameter> <Parameter name="FORCE_DIRECTORY_PATTERN">/usr/sap/dataprovagent/download/sharepoint/<library_directory>< /Parameter> <Parameter name="FORCE_FILENAME_PATTERN"><your_file_name>.csv</Parameter> <Parameter name="CODEPAGE">UTF-8</Parameter> <Parameter name="LOCALE">en_AU</Parameter> <Parameter name="COLUMN_DELIMITER">,</Parameter> <Parameter name="ROW_DELIMITER">\r\n</Parameter> <Parameter name="ESCAPE_CHAR"></Parameter> <Parameter name="TEXT_QUOTES">"</Parameter> <Parameter name="TEXT_QUOTES_ESCAPE_CHAR"></Parameter> <Parameter name="SKIP_HEADER_LINES">1</Parameter> <Parameter name="QUOTED_TEXT_CONTAIN_ROW_DELIMITER">false</Parameter> <Parameter name="DATEFORMAT">yyyy.MM.dd HH:mm:ss</Parameter> <Parameter name="COLUMN">SAMPLE_COLUMN1;Varchar(30)</Parameter> <Parameter name="COLUMN">SAMPLE_FIGURE1;decimal(17,2)</Parameter> </Parameters>';

 Add the appropriate schema authorizations to the ~BWREMOTE user.
 Create a DataSource on top of the virtual table, and load the data to the staging ADSO with an inbound table only.
 Add a load timestamp for the first transformation from the Data Source.
 It is PSA-like, so you can extract the data from it by using a full load and adding the latest timestamp into the DTP filter routine.
 You can also delete old requests.
 Then process it to the staging ADSO with a snapshot function.
-This ADSO can store e.g. monthly snapshots.
+Optionally, you can add one more ADSO to store e.g. monthly snapshots on top.
 Don’t forget to add the housekeeping tasks.

 Create an MS Site and App per BW/4HANA system in the landscape.
 It will enable you to run independent tests and configurations.